The Upper Mattaponi in Virginia

 The Upper Mattaponi, like other Native Americans in Virginia not living on a reservation, struggled to maintain their identity while avoiding hostile responses from white society.
 Before the Civil War, whites often failed to distinguish between Native Americans and free blacks they considered potential leaders of a slave rebellion.

-Even after the war, Native American groups sought to maintain a separate identity, not white and not black, and refused to attend segregated schools designated for blacks.
+After the Civil War, Native American groups continued to maintain a separate identity, not white and not black, and refused to attend segregated schools designated for blacks.
 As a result, a key part of Upper Mattaponi history is Sharon School.
 It was constructed in 1919 by what were called the Adamstown Band, after the Federal government failed to respond to an 1892 request for education funding.

 The local tribal members built Sharon School, with assistance from the Mattaponi and Pamunkey tribes.
 Even after the Upper Mattaponi transferred the building and land to the county in 1925, Sharon School:6